 Our preference is to have an in-person interview.
 In rare instances where circumstances do not permit, an alternative method such as Skype will be considered.

-Interviews for 2013 will be held on Friday February 15th or Saturday February 16th.
+The interview process occurs only on designated dates in the spring.
 Selected applicants will be assigned one of the interview dates.
-Additional details will be provided to those invited to an interview.
+Additional details will be provided to those invited for an interview.

 Applicants invited to the interview should keep in mind that an interview does not assure admission.
 The School of Psychology & Counseling reserves the right to determine in its sole discretion whether a candidate is suitable for admission to the Ph.D. program.